TristanChao/c0724-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - How do block-level elements affect the document flow?
+  - block-level elements take up the entire width of their parent and force the following element onto a new line
 - How do inline elements affect the document flow?
+  - inline elements can be placed side-by-side with other inline elements
 - What are the default width and height of a block-level element?
+  - the width defaults to the width of the parent and the height defaults to the height of its content
 - What are the default width and height of an inline element?
+  - width and height default to the width and height of its content, respectively

 ## Notes